ThomasBaldi/ScraperNews/README.md

 ScraperNews is a personal project I made to test some basic knoledge on retrieving, saving and fetching data.

-I came up with the idea of wanting to have 2 of my "goto" news platforms in a simple one-pager app that has 2 scrollable columns populated with titles images and direct links to articles.
+I came up with the idea of wanting to have 2 of my "go to" news platforms in a simple one-pager app that has 2 scrollable columns populated with titles, images and direct links to the articles.

 ## Installation

 - Download the main branch of the repository with all its documents.

-- Unzip the files and save the folder somewhere on your computer.
+- Unzip the files and save the folder in a folder somewhere on your computer.

-- Open such folder in VScode and make sure you are in the right directory (ScraperNews)
+- Open such folder in VScode and make sure you are in the right directory.

 - Open the terminal and run `NPM install` to make sure that all dependencies are installed correctly and at their latest version.